skynettoday/skynet-today/content/news/_posts/2018-04-30-alexa-laughter.md

 * [The New Yorker](https://www.newyorker.com/humor/daily-shouts/why-is-alexa-laughing-some-theories) listed satirical potential reasons for why Alexa is bursting out cackling.
 Alexa's not quite that mean yet.

-* [The New York Times](https://www.nytimes.com/2018/03/08/business/alexa-laugh-amazon-echo.html) explains how Alexa can mistakenly hear the incorrect wake phrease, and also mention some potential security issues such as accidentally placing online orders or the ad campaign by Burger King.
+* [The New York Times](https://www.nytimes.com/2018/03/08/business/alexa-laugh-amazon-echo.html) explains how Alexa can mistakenly hear the incorrect wake phrase, and also mention some potential security issues such as accidentally placing online orders or the ad campaign by Burger King.
 However, overall adoption of these devices has been relatively high.

 * [Arstechnica](https://arstechnica.com/gadgets/2018/03/unprompted-creepy-laughing-from-alexa-is-freaking-out-echo-users/) presented an explanation of how to reset an Alexa's wake words, in order to reduce the false positives.